chhaylatte/StraitJacket/README.md

 aRestraint.activate()
 ```

-Constraints can be created with respective `withId:` methods and priorities can also be added to individual constraints using their respective `withPriority:` methods.
+Constraints can be created with their respective `withId:` methods and priorities can also be added to individual constraints using their respective `withPriority:` methods.
+Constraints can be referred to by id.

 ```swift
 aRestraint.constraintWithId("space")